previsionio/prevision-component-template/README.md

 If everything is ok, the component status will be list as `done` in about 5 minutes.

 Note that the component is not ran when installed.
-It only checks that the dockerFile works fine.
+It only checks that the dockerFile works fine and all parameters in component.yaml are fine.

-The component will be be ran when a pipeline template using the component is scheduled to run.
+The component will be be ran only when a pipeline template using the component is scheduled to run.

 ## Trouble shooting

-If the status is not done after a few minutes ( ~10mn ) something went wrong.
+If the status is not done after a few minutes ( ~10mn ) something went wrong ( except if you got a lot of module to install and setup in your Dockerfile )

 - check that your variable name in the yaml file and the argparser in python source code are the same.
-- check your hyphen and underscore ('-' and '_')
+- check your hyphen and underscore ('-' and '_') in input name and arguments name
 - check that all file are at the right place and that the command in the yaml file use the path built in the dockerfile

 ```